Editorial Calendar and Submission Guidelines

 Please send your manuscript to email@example.com and include:

-- The manuscript prepared in MS Word for a PC.
+- The manuscript prepared in MS Word.

 - A cover letter that indicates your intention to submit the manuscript to Principal Leadership magazine and stipulates whether the manuscript has been submitted elsewhere.